-A new Fire Resistant Demonstration Garden provides local residents with real examples of how to implement the Oakland’s requirements for defensible space, including types of plants appropriate to our climate and topography and types of mulches in situations common to residences in the Oakland hills.
+The Fire Resistant Demonstration Garden provides local residents with real examples of how to implement the City of Oakland’s requirements for defensible space, including types of plants appropriate to our climate and topography and types of mulches in situations common to residences in the Oakland hills.

 Using the Exhibit Center structure as an example of a home structure in the Oakland hills, the plan calls for three planting zones:

-In addition to showcasing appropriate plants and mulch, new educational panels help provide visitors with practical information about lowering the risk of a fire spreading from your garden to your home.
+In addition to showcasing appropriate plants and mulch, educational panels (see following list of PDFs) help provide visitors with practical information about lowering the risk of a fire spreading from your garden to your home.

 Volunteers needed to keep the Garden at Gateway tidy: contact email@example.com